 - Swallowing or ingesting poisonous or inedible items

-Cutting falls under the category of self-harm in the DSM IV (Diagnostic and Statistical Manual of Mental Disorders) and is classified as a symptom of borderline personality disorder.
-Those who cut themselves do so in an attempt to express, temporarily relieve, and cope with deep emotional pain.
+Cutting falls under the category of self-harm in the DSM V (Diagnostic and Statistical Manual of Mental Disorders) and is classified as a symptom of borderline personality disorder.
 Several disorders have been associated with cutting, such as depression, anxiety, substance abuse, post-traumatic stress disorder (PTSD), and schizophrenia.

 Why One Resorts to Cutting

-Cutting is a symptom of underlying issues that can range from self-loathing to severe mental health problems, and for those who cut themselves, it is a temporary outlet for their internal pain.
+Cutting is a symptom of underlying issues.
+They can range from self-loathing to severe mental health problems.
+It is a temporary outlet for their internal pain.
 So, why would one resort to cutting over drugs, alcohol, gambling, sexual activity, or eating, to ease inner turmoil?

 Regardless of the method, any destructive behavior that is in response to underlying personal issues, such as cutting oneself is a result of an inability to express and healthily process these issues.
 Why one person may resort to cutting while another may resort to sexual acts, gambling, or gaming is a combination of personality traits, environment, and experience.